-Appeal disciplinary action and/or termination of Residence Contract In order to appeal disciplinary action and/or eviction from residence, the student must submit a Notice of Appeal to the supervisor of the adjudicator assigned to the specific case.
+In order to appeal disciplinary action and/or eviction from residence, the student must submit a Notice of Appeal to the supervisor of the adjudicator assigned to the specific case.
 See chart on this page.
 The Notice of Appeal must be submitted within ten (10) working days of the action and/or evictions being appealed.

 Please email your Notice of Appeal to the appropriate party.
-The email of the individual can be found on the University of Toronto website, by speaking with the adjudicator of your case, or going to the Graduate House Service Desk.
+The email of the individual can be found on the Graduate House website, by speaking with the adjudicator of your case, or going to the Graduate House Service Desk.